The phase diagram of two-dimensional fast-rotating ultra-cold fermionic atoms near unitarity: Pairing phase diagram: spin-polarized vortex lattices

-Finally, re-entrant superfluidity is reflected in the robust paired states which occur whenever the chemical potentials of the two atom species approach Landau levels.
+Re-entrant superfluidity is reflected in the robust paired states which occur whenever the chemical potentials of the two atom species, $\mu \pm h$, approach Landau levels.
 This is best demonstrated in Figure \ref{PairingEnergy} which shows pairing free energy.
 As a result, a sequence of paired-state islands extends to arbitrary large $h$ and survives at $h=0$ regardless of how weak the attractive interactions between atoms are.
-The experimental consequences are discussed below.
+Fig.\ref{PhaseDiagram} and Fig.\ref{PhaseDiagramFFLO} reveal a fundamental relationship between $n \ge 1$ Landau level FFLO states and re-entrant pairing in the deep quantum limit.